boyfinal/workpress-login/README.md

 # login
-This is plugin login wordpress ajax
+This is wordpress plugin Login with Ajax + Social Connect